CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 The `ConfigBuilder` instance passed to the registration method allows quick and easy registration of a mod's own options using `ConfigBuilder.registerOwnModOptions`.
 The mod's id, name, version or a formatter for the existing version, and the color theme can be configured on the returned `ModOptionsBuilder`.
 It's also possible to register options for additional mods using `ConfigBuilder.registerModOptions`.
 Which mod is the "own" mod for `registerOwnModOptions` is determined by the mod that owns the metadata-based entrypoint or the mod id passed to the `@ConfigEntryPointForge("examplemod")` annotation.

 Each registered mod gets its own header in the page list.
 The color of the header and the corresponding entries is randomly selected from a predefined list by default, but can be customized using `ModOptionsBuilder.setColorTheme`.
 A color theme is created either by specifying three RGB colors or a single base color with the lighter and darker colors getting derived automatically.
-A mod can also specify an icon with `ModOptionsBuilder.setIcon`, which takes a `ResourceLocation` pointing to a texture, which will be tinted in the theme color and rendered in its entirety as a square,.
+A mod can also specify an icon with `ModOptionsBuilder.setIcon`, which takes a `ResourceLocation` pointing to a texture, which will be tinted in the theme color and rendered in its entirety as a square.

 To simply switch to a new `Screen` when an entry in the video settings screen's page list is clicked, use `ConfigBuilder.createExternalPage` and add the returned page normally after configuring it with a name and a `Consumer<Screen>` that receives the current screen and switches to your custom screen.